AidaRazak/Javers/Part1/PART1.md

 No | ID         | Name                        | Task descriptions                    | Contribution %
 -- | ---------- | ----                        | -----------------                    | --------------
 1  | 1221234567 |  AL ARSHAD BIN AL HANISHAM  |-recorded voice for video submission  | 28%
+                                              |-Implemented the Deck class to handle the initialization and shuffling of
 2  |            |      |                   |
 3  |            |      |                   |
 4  |            |      |                   |